Keywords

 for - creates a loop over an iterator.
 E.g.,

-while - create a loop (similar to loop) that terminates when a break statement is encountered.
+while - creates a loop (similar to loop) that terminates when a break statement is encountered.
 E.g.,